Godtide/ReportAid/README.md

 Unfortunately, for a user to see a [dat](https://dat.foundation/) resource, they need an additional [Firefox](https://www.mozilla.org/) extension ([detailed below](#dat)).
 However, [dat](https://dat.foundation/) is both open source and it costs nothing to post dApps there.
 Furthermore, [dat](https://dat.foundation/) has some nice features for the developer, not least is that it is possible to update a [dat](https://dat.foundation/) directory and maintain the same URL.
 That makes upgrading easy.

-**ReportAid** is an early proof of concept, so apologies in advance - help for using the app' is currently 'minimal', at best.
-You should expect some bugs, too (if you find any, feel free to raise an [issue](https://github.com/glowkeeper/ReportAid/issues)).
-Furthermore, the app' is missing some functionality as it does not, currently, implement all of the [IATI Standard](https://iatistandard.org/en/).
-That said, as a proof of concept, the app' serves its purpose well.
-Hopefully, you agree and want to get involved - if so, please get in touch with s dot huckle at sussex dot ac dot uk.

 Below explains the dependencies that must be fulfilled before you can load either the [arweave](https://www.arweave.org/) or [dat](https://dat.foundation/) instances of **ReportAid**.

 ### Demo Dependencies